|

 leaving wide open mud flats where

 there was ocean just hours before.
+The

 sudden change in the direction of